 Oh, it’s like going back to the potty training days of the kids!
 Potty training with Bently was exhausting.
 Part of it was because I didn’t have a clue what I was doing.
 There will be accidents.

 Be prepared.
 The best thing you need is a product that will get the smell out.
-If they continue to smell the pee they will continue to go there.
+If they continue to smell the pee, they will continue to go there.
 We all know how strong a pig’s sense of smell is.

-My mom introduced me to OdoBan and it’s an amazing product.
-Our cat decided to pee all over our guest bedroom mattress when we moved and this got it out better than baking soda and vinegar.
+My mom introduced me to OdoBan, and it’s an amazing product.
+Our cat decided to pee all over our guest bedroom mattress when we moved, and this got it out better than baking soda and vinegar.

-This is an obvious one but I wanted to add it to the list.
+This is an obvious one, but I wanted to add it to the list.
 I am here to share my personal experience with our pig food.
 I know every pig is different.

 I continued to give the same Purina pig food to Bently when we brought him home.
 It was a no-brainer decision for me because it’s cheaper.

-When we adopted Olive she was on Mazuri mini pig food.
-I switched her to Purina and her skin has cleared up as well.
-Everyone will have an opinion.
+When we adopted Olive, she was on Mazuri mini pig food.
+I switched her to Purina, and her skin has cleared up as well.
+Of course, everyone will have an opinion.
 I say start with one and see the results.

-This is something you won’t need the day you bring your pig home but worth mentioning that you will need to have on hand.
-Be sure to discuss with the previous pig owner when the last dose of it was.
-You can administer this yourself.
+This is something you won’t need the day you bring your pig home but worth mentioning that you will need to have it on hand.
+First, be sure to discuss with the previous pig owner when the last dose of it was.
+Then, you can administer this yourself.